 DisplayPort isn't unique to Apple monitors.
-It's been implemented in select LCD computer monitors from other 3rd-party manufacturers as well.
-For those looking for a more modest and affordable DisplayPort alternative to an Apple display:
+There's other, far more affordable choices over the 27" Apple Thunderbolt Cinema Display.
+DisplayPort ports been implemented in select LCD computer monitors from other 3rd-party manufacturers as well.
+For those looking for a more modest and affordable DisplayPort LCD alternative to an Apple display:

 HDMI, DVI-D, D-Sub, DisplayPort